eugnma/vscode-customizable-preview/README.md

             "description": "Org-mode Preview",

             // Mandatory, the function in string tests whether the rule should
-            // be applied
+            // be applied.
-            "test": "x => x.languageId == 'org' || x.extname == '.org'",
+            // You can see below input parameter section for more details "test": "x => x.languageId == 'org' || x.extname == '.org'",

             // Mandatory, the external command, it uses the default behaviour
-            // reads input from stdin, and output goes to stdout "command": "pandoc --from org --to html",
+            // reads input from stdin, and output goes to stdout.
+            // A command can be a string command, a function command, a plain object command.
+            // A string command (e.g. stringCommand) equals to a function command:
+            //   x => stringCommand
+            // A single command (e.g. singleCommand) equals to a plain object command:
+            //   {
+            //     saved: singleCommand,
+            //     unsaved: singleCommand
+            //   },
+            // The saved or unsaved properties specify a file is saved or not.
+            // You can see below input parameter section for more details "command": "pandoc --from org --to html",

             // Optional, indicates whether to directly show the result from